In today’s video, Food Stylist and Chef Fiona Archibold shares with us her tips on how she utilises leftover bread in two very delicious ways.

 Wherever you are, you can find such efforts and help out.
 Ask around this Ramadan about such initiative and projects and contribute in anyway you can.

 Fiona Archibold is a chef, creative, food stylist, and an inveterate foodologist.
 Her expertise and experience are phenomenal; from catering and cooking for the Ferrari Formula 1 team at the height of its glory days from 200-2003, to cooking as a private chef to VIPs and media celebrities, to teaching masterclass food styling seminars and workshops, to her regular columns and features in both Good Housekeeping ME and Spinneys Food Magazine.

 When she is not cooking and developing recipes, she is researching food, and often in the small hours of the night when she really ought to know better.

-Her approach is less a philosophy, but rather a deep rooted need to share and nurture with food, as part of a holistic approach to health, wellbeing and good old-fashioned hedonistic Epicureanism.
-Her food has to be tasted to be believed; you will realise that this is what food is supposed to taste like, and then you’ll wonder why you even bother eating anything else.
+Her approach is less a philosophy, but rather a deep-rooted need to share and nurture with food, as part of a holistic approach to health, wellbeing and good old-fashioned hedonistic Epicureanism.
+Her food has to be tasted to be believed; you will realize that this is what food is supposed to taste like, and then you’ll wonder why you even bother eating anything else.

 Her Website: www.fionaarchibold.com